Common Bond Institute

 c) Collating the survey data and converting it into a searchable and regularly updated database made up of two parts:

-• A database specifically for NGOs and Providers with functions for determining how to both make use of and support each others work for a more effective service overall
+A database specifically for NGOs and Providers with functions for determining how to both make use of and support each others work for a more effective service overall

-• A database for the general population in this region made available to all to learn: what services are available, for what needs, by who, where, and how to access services.
+A database for the general population in this region made available to all to learn: what services are available, for what needs, by who, where, and how to access services.

-Assisting staff with:
+Assisting with:

-Assisting staff with:
+Assisting with:

 a) Researching grant opportunities and determining appropriate grantors, including foundations.